ibm-cloud-docs/schematics/tutorials/automate_continuous_deployment.md

 5. Click **Next**.
 6. In the **workspace details** section, enter your **Workspace name**, **Tags**, **Resource group**, **Location**, and **Description**.

-   Ensure you provide the right resource group, and the location details where you want to create the workspace.
+   Ensure you provide the resource group, and the location details where you want to create the workspace.
     {: note}

 7. Click **Next** and then click **Create** to create {{site.data.keyword.bpshort}} workspaces successfully.